Izocel/Minecraft-Whitelist-Discord-Bot/README.md

                   usage: !!
 I recommend not changing this except the name part !!

 - ### Setup the associated `private vars` within the [ConfigurationManager](src/main/java/configs/ConfigManager.java) file.

+- ### Setup any aliases you want in your server `commands.yml` file.
+- commands example:

+      command-block-overrides: []
+      ignore-vanilla-permissions: false
+      aliases:
+            icanhasbukkit:
+            - version $1-
+            link:
+            - wje-link (or your designated cmd name in previous steps)

 - ### Run [build-WJE.bat](build-WJE.bat).